-Mitchell requires new students to participate in orientation programs offered at the beginning of each semester.
+Mitchell requires new students to complete the online orientation prior to enrollment.
+Students are also encouraged to participate in orientation programs offered on campus at the beginning of each semester.
 Orientation gives students an opportunity to:

-- · Meet staff and other students - Learn about resources, services, activities and policies - · Help students take full advantage of opportunities on campus - · Gain access to Internet tools
+- · Meet staff and other students - · Learn about resources, services, activities and policies - Help students take full advantage of opportunities on campus - · Gain access to Internet tools